 Other Types of Lending – Auto, HELOC, Personal Loans

 Depending on your location, BBVA offers flexible borrowing options such as personal convenience loans, auto loans, and home equity lines of credit.

 An Express Personal Loan from BBVA allows customers to get a lower interest rate than a credit card on planned expenses.
 The bank offers this program only in its home states of Florida, Alabama, Texas, California, New Mexico, Arizona, and Colorado.

-Say you’ve had an unexpected state tax bill or a or you needed dental surgery and don’t have insurance.
+Say you’ve had an unexpected state tax bill or you needed dental surgery and don’t have insurance.
 Or maybe you’d like to consolidate some existing debt?

 A personal loan can offer an interest rate that’s often less than half a typical credit card rate.
 This means you should be able to pay the debt off more quickly.